 They're saying all immigration in this poll.

-And this is a remarkable uh this is a remarkable survey.
+And this is a remarkable survey.

 Rush will return live, live tomorrow for full strength.

-Authentic all American excellence in broadcasting.
+Authentic all-American excellence in broadcasting.

-Today is March seventh this weekend.
+Today is March 7th.

-Uh saw the death of a great lady, Nancy Reagan.
+This weekend saw the death of a great lady, Nancy Reagan.

-I I don't know that I can keep up uh my impression of uh Sir Winston for the full uh soundbite bug if you go, from Stettin in the Baltic to Trieste in the Adriatic.
+I don't know that I can keep up my impression of Sir Winston for the full soundbite, but I'll give you a go, from Stettin in the Baltic to Trieste in the Adriatic, an iron curtain has descended across the continent.

-Behind that line lie all the capitals of the ancient states of Central and Eastern Europe Warsaw, Berlin, Prague, Vienna, Budapest, Belgrade, Bucharest, and Sofia.
+Behind that line lie all the capitals of the ancient states of Central and Eastern Europe, Warsaw, Berlin, Prague, Vienna, Budapest, Belgrade, Bucharest, and Sofia.

 All these famous cities and the populations around them lie in what I must call the Soviet sphere.